ernsheong/jonlinblog.com/source/blog/2020-09-11-first-gaming-pc.html.markdown

 I simply did not cheap out on the fundamentals.
 The mid-tier AMD Ryzen 5 3600, along with 16GB 3200MHz DDR4 RAM and the GeForce RTX 2060 graphics card (albeit from a cheaper Zotac variant), ensures that the build will be good enough for the next 10 years or so.

+## Overclock

+I managed to overclock the CPU with the help of the MSI B450 Gaming Plus Max BIOS.
+My current overclock limit is at 4.4GHz, I could not push past that without experiencing instability.
+Given that I'm typing this on a 2.5GHz 2014 MBP, 4.4GHz is actually quite awesome as far as raw CPU speeds goes.

 ## Price list

 In total, the build costed **RM3588**, which is a very respectable price for the spec that I am getting.